WilliamQLiu/williamqliu.github.io/_posts/2018-02-20-apache-airflow.md

 the database.
 This mismatch occurs as the state of the database is altered (e.g. from deleting rows in the 'Task Instances' view in the UI.
 During the heartbeat routine, tasks verify their state and terminate themselves if they are in this 'undead' state.

+## Real Life Scenario

+### Running a DAG

+Let's list the active dags

+    # print the list of active DAGs
+    airflow list_dags

+    # print the list of tasks from the DAG that has a dag_id of "tutorial"
+    airflow list_tasks tutorial

+    # print the hierarchy of tasks in the tutorial DAG
+    airflow list_tasks tutorial --tree

+### Testing a DAG

+You can test out a DAG with `airflow test` followed by the command layout:

+    command subcommand dag_id task_id date

+An example is:

+    # test print_date function from the tutorial dag
+    airflow test tutorial print_date 2016-01-01

+    airflow test tutorial sleep 2016-01-01

+### Backfill